Inductive Generative Recommendation via Retrieval-based Speculation: Conclusion

 \section{Conclusion}

 In this paper, we propose SpecGR, a plug-and-play framework that extends the capability of generative recommendation models for inductive recommendation.
 Our method, inspired by speculative decoding, leverages an inductive model as a drafter to propose candidate items and uses the GR model as a verifier to ensure that only high-quality candidates are recommended.
 We further propose two drafting strategies: (1) using an auxiliary model for flexibility, and (2) using the GR model's own encoder for parameter-efficient self-drafting.
-Extensive experiments are conducted on three public datasets, demonstrating the strong inductive and overall recommendation performance of SpecGR.
-To the best of our knowledge, we are the first to systematically study the inductive recommendation capabilities of generative recommendation models.
-In the future, we aim to develop inductive GR models by exploring the design of semantic IDs and decoding mechanisms.
-We also plan to investigate whether scaling up the model parameters can enable GR models to exhibit emergent inductive abilities.
+Extensive experiments on three public datasets demonstrate strong inductive and overall recommendation performance for SpecGR.